 It is used for controlling standard stepper motors (including with attached encoders) or motors with integrated encoders or brakes.
+BLDC motors are also supported.

-The plug-in module can be integrated in complex device control systems with a minimum of additional development effort, especially for the direct and virtually noise-free and resonance-free control of the output stages via the microcontroller by means of the dspDrive® method - both in open-loop and closed-loop operation.
+The plug-in module can be integrated in complex device control systems with a minimum of additional development effort, especially for the direct and virtually noise-free and resonance-free control of the output stages via the microcontroller by means of the dspDrive[®] method - both in open-loop and closed-loop operation.